The New Road: Plot

+Television adaptation

 The BBC adapted it as a television serial, shown in April 1973 in the Sunday tea-time slot which showed fairly faithful adaptations of classic novels.
 The script was written by Cliff Hanley.
+It was directed by Moira Armstrong and produced by Pharic Maclaren.
 There were five 45-minute episodes: "A Call to the North", "Col of the Tricks", "A Kistful of Muskets", "The Big One" and "A Balance of Accounts".